 The benefits of Agile testing depend on how well you accommodate these two elements of the Agile testing process in your SDLC.

 Since Agile testing occurs in real-time, it enables the team to break down silos and collaborate actively during the entire development process that helps the team to identify and forward the issues into executable specifications.
-The entire Agile testing process ends up building quality and security-driven software products.
+It reduces the chances of Agile transformation failures and helps build security-driven software products.

 The various advantages of Agile testing are: